ipChrisLee/BJTU_OS_Projects/lee_shell/docs/Some_Information_of_Linux_Shell.md

 You can see introduction of `pipe` in [wikipedia](https://en.wikipedia.org/wiki/Pipeline_(Unix)).

-It is worth highlighting that every commands is in progress at the same time.
+It is worth highlighting that every command is in progress at the same time.